pdxiv/LuaScott/Adventure Editor Manual.md

 This is a common type of EXAMINE action.
 A message is printed when the object is examined, provided the player is by the object.
-The IN/W condition is usually used for an object which can not be carried.
+The IN/W condition is usually used for an object which cannot be carried.
 The AVL condition is used for an object which can be carried.
 In this case, if the player is in with object 3 (IN/W 3), then messages 8 and 9 are printed (MSG8 and MSG9).
 Note that message 8 contains only the first half of the EXAM message.
 The second half is message 9 for this door.
-Message 10 and message 11 are used for the second halves of the two doors which can not be
+Message 10 and message 11 are used for the second halves of the two doors which cannot be